 Small, red bumps or pustules on your nose, cheeks, forehead and chin (but not the same as whiteheads or blackheads)

-Red, bulbous nose (rhinophyma)
+Red, bulbous nose (rhinophyma), the last stage

 Visible small blood vessels on your nose and cheeks (telangiectasia)